What Is Color Psychology?

 It is also important to understand the significance of utilizing accessories in the colors within your C Color Spectrum.
 Subtle splashes of the optimal hues can add radiance to your complexion, introduce another dimension to your appearance, as well, as set you apart from the crowd.

 When living in your C Color environment, you will be astonished at the affect your color choices will have on your attitude, mood and general outlook.
 As if that is not enough, you will receive compliments from others around you.

 Dr. Arnaud Aubert, Experimental Psychologist and Associate Professor in the Department of Neurosciences, explains, “All the social information is in the center of the face.”
 The psychology of color as it relates to cosmetics can assist you in portraying an exuberant complexion, as well, as confidence.
-Choosing the optimal makeup colors is paramount to influencing perception, whether you are a makeup artist or one who simply enjoys wearing face paint.
+Choosing the optimal cosmetic colors is paramount to influencing perception, whether you are a makeup artist or one who simply enjoys wearing face paint.

 Conventional makeup theory suggests that the colors chosen should correspond with your skin tone, eye color and hair color.
-This common misconception places those that wear makeup at risk of draining the glow from their complexion, as C Color asserts that external features do not determine your optimal colors.
+This common misconception places those that wear cosmetics at risk of draining the glow from their complexion, as C Color asserts that external features do not determine your optimal colors.
 Your DNA is the identifying factor.
-Thus, utilizing makeup colors, within your C Color Spectrum, can enhance your natural facial features and ensure a flawless, radiant complexion.
+Thus, utilizing cosmetic colors, within your C Color Spectrum, can enhance your natural facial features and ensure a flawless, radiant complexion.